geekprogeek/AyurvedaTips/readme.md

 ## Contact Us

-If you have any questions or concerns regarding our Privacy Policy or the practices of this app, please contact us at [geekprogeek@email.com](mailto:geekprogeek@email.com).
+If you have any questions or concerns regarding our Privacy Policy or the practices of this app, please contact us at [Geek Pro Help](mailto:geekprogeek@gmail.com)

 By using Ayurveda Tips, you agree to the terms outlined in this Privacy Policy.